ACA § 11-10-210(e) defines employment for unemployment insurance purposes as:

 You, the employer, should provide your “employee” a Form W-2 allowing them to file their personal income tax with the Internal Revenue Service (IRS) each year as required by Law.
 If you do not report and pay your obligations as an employer, the IRS will immediately be aware of your failure to do so with the filing of your employee’s return.
 If you provided your employee with a Form 1099 purposely to avoid the tax obligation that goes with having an employee and knowingly misclassified your employee as contract labor violating the rights they are entitled to as an employee, you could be charged with and convicted of crimes, including but not limited to, tax evasion, mail and insurance fraud, theft and wage and hour violations.

 If an employer makes it known to a potential worker that he will only hire someone that agrees to work under a contract labor agreement and yet intends to exercise employer rights of the worker that would normally be afforded to an employee, the worker cannot legally waive, release or commute his rights.
 It is stated that any employer found in violation of this Law could be fined not less than $100, or more than $1,000 or be imprisoned for not more than six months or both.
-Department of Workforce Services Law and Regulations, A.C.A. § 11-10-107
+Division of Workforce Services Law and Regulations, A.C.A. § 11-10-107

-If, after reading the previous information, you are still uncertain and want to be absolutely sure that you are reporting correctly and in compliance with the laws governing classification of your employees for unemployment insurance purposes, please call the Division Chief of the Department of Workforce Services at (501) 682-3253 or one of two Contribution Operation Managers at (501)682-1014 or (501) 682-3265.
+If, after reading the previous information, you are still uncertain and want to be absolutely sure that you are reporting correctly and in compliance with the laws governing classification of your employees for unemployment insurance purposes, please call the Division Chief of the Division of Workforce Services at (501) 682-3253 or one of two Contribution Operation Managers at (501)682-1014 or (501) 682-3265.